buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/Entities/IfcSignal.md

+# IfcSignal

 A signal is an active device that conveys information or instructions to users, by means of an audio, visual signal or a combination of both.
 <!-- end of short definition -->

 The primary distinction from an _IfcSign_ is that a signal is active and therefore a subtype of _IfcFlowTerminal_ usually requiring power and data connections for its operation.